Badger and I have the routine down pat for the exterminator.

 A lot of days are like that in January and February.

-I managed to catch up on the laundry.
+I did catch up on the laundry.

-Heron said he’d do his after work.
+Heron said he was going to do his laundry after work.

 There aren’t any plans tomorrow except for Cowboy’s lab appointment.